emjemj/expandas/README.md

 # expandas - A Python lib for expanding ASNs

-Expandas provides two different loaders, one using the RIPE REST API and one executing bgpq3 to load data.
+Expandas fetches data by the means of loaders, which enables multiple ways to fetch the data.
+All the loaders provide the data using the standard models - ASSet and ASNumber object.

+The expandas distribution is delivered with the following loaders;

+ - **BGPQ3Loader** - Fetches data from whois servers, using bgpq3 binary
+ - **RIPERESTLoader** - Fetches data from the RIPE REST API
+ - **RIPEDumpLoader** - Downloads and parses ripe database dumps

 ### Sample usage
 ```